ModuleLoader/es-module-loader/README.md

 Variations of these hooks can allow creating many different styles of loader.

+Each hook can either return a result directly, or a promise (thenable) for the result.

 Evey hook is optional for a new loader, with default behaviours defined.

 To create a new loader, use the `Loader` constructor: